MicrosoftDocs/visualstudio-docs/subscriptions/manage-vs-subscriptions.md

 author: evanwindom
 ms.author: amast
 manager: shve
-ms.date: 11/28/2023
+ms.date: 03/05/2024
 ms.topic: conceptual
 description: Explore management tasks for your Visual Studio subscriptions, including renewal, transfer, profile changes, and setting preferences.
 ---
 # Managing subscriptions

-The Visual Studio [Subscriber Portal](https://my.visualstudio.com) gives you the ability to manage all your subscriptions and program memberships in a single place.
+The Visual Studio [subscription portal](https://my.visualstudio.com) gives you the ability to manage all your subscriptions and program memberships in a single place.
 You can make changes to your profile, use all of the benefits included with your subscriptions, and switch between subscriptions quickly and easily.

 > [!NOTE]
-> Visual Studio Subscriptions [subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) and [admin portal](https://manage.visualstudio.com) do not support [GCC High tenants](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod), also known as private or government domains.
+> Visual Studio Subscriptions [subscription portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) and [admin portal](https://manage.visualstudio.com) do not support [GCC High tenants](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod), also known as private or government domains.
 This also applies to subscribers attempting to sign into the Visual Studio IDE.
 To access Visual Studio subscriptions, your organization will need to have a public tenant.
 For further assistance creating a public tenant, contact [Azure support](https://azure.microsoft.com/support/create-ticket/).

 ## Managing multiple subscriptions